mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

 mongocryptd
 ```````````

-The ``mongocryptd`` binary is required for automatic Client-Side Encryption and is included as a component in the `MongoDB Enterprise Server package <https://dochub.mongodb.org/core/install-mongodb-enterprise>`_.
+The ``mongocryptd`` binary is required for automatic CSFLE and is included as a component in the `MongoDB Enterprise Server package <https://dochub.mongodb.org/core/install-mongodb-enterprise>`_.
 For detailed installation instructions see the `MongoDB documentation on mongocryptd <https://dochub.mongodb.org/core/client-side-field-level-encryption-mongocryptd>`_.

 ``mongocryptd`` performs the following: